CarlosCD/cant_wait/README.md

 (Visit <http://www.postgresql.org/docs/devel/static/runtime-config-client.html> for more information)

-The gem has been tested for ruby 1.9.2 and above, as well as with Rails 3.0.3 and above.
+The gem has been tested with Rails 3.0.3 and above.
 Tested also with PostgreSQL 8 and 9, but it may work also in other versions supported by Active Record (see PostgreSQL documentation).
+See also test/README.md for more details.

+If any SQL statement takes more time than the timeout value (measured in milliseconds), its execution will be cancelled, and Active Record would raise a PGError exception.

+    ActiveRecord::StatementInvalid: PGError: ERROR:  canceling statement due to statement timeout

-If you find any problems, please feel free to open any issues within the gem repository ([GitHub](https://github.com/CarlosCD/cant_wait)).
+If you find any problems, please feel free to open an issue in the gem repository ([GitHub](https://github.com/CarlosCD/cant_wait)).

+## Supported Rubies

+**cant_wait** supports and has been tested against the following Ruby versions:

+- 1.9.2
+- 1.9.3
+- 2.0.0
+- jruby 1.7.4

+The gem may work just fine with a Ruby version not listed above.
+If you'd like to maintain a Ruby that isn't listed, please let me know with a pull request.

 ## Installation